vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 	{% endblock %}
 ```

-we will pass to home a stringvalue and a vector/list of values.
+we will pass to home a string value and a vector/list of values.

-This exemple is useful to show a little bit of the power of Askama
+This example is useful to show a little bit of the power of Askama

-> The goal of this post is not teach the technologies, just teach HOW setup then in Rust, but is nice to give a little glance.
-I will make more in depth posts about then individually.
+> The goal of this post is not to teach the technologies, just to teach HOW setup then in Rust, but is nice to give a little glance.
+I will make more in-depth posts about them individually.

 > [What Askama can do?]()

-Now in the main.rs we need to create a new struct HomeTemplate
+Now in the main.rs, we need to create a new struct HomeTemplate
 ```rust
 	#[derive(Template)]
 	#[template(path = "home.html")]